Frank Nweke: Political aspiration

-Nweke ran for Enugu East senatorial district seat in 2015 under the umbrella of the People’s Democratic Party (PDP).
-He later defected from the People’s Democratic Party to the All Progressives Grand Alliance (APGA).
+Nweke ran for Enugu East senatorial district seat in 2015 under the umbrella of the People's Democratic Party (PDP).
+He later defected from the People's Democratic Party to the All Progressives Grand Alliance (APGA).
 In April 2022, he announced his intention to run for the APGA nomination for Governor of Enugu in the 2023 gubernatorial election.

+He emerged as the party's flagbearer and came third in the elections behind the Labour Party Candidate Chijioke Edeoga and the declared winner Peter Mbah of the People's Democratic Party.
+He challenged the results at the tribunal but eventually, withdrew his petition on Sunday, July 16, 2023.